note35/sinon/docs/Mocks.rst

 Expectations API
 ----------------

+(1) The constructor of expectation is as same as Spy and Stub.

-All the expectation methods return the expectation, meaning you can chain them.
-Typical usage:
+(2) All the expectation methods return the expectation, meaning you can chain them.
+Typical usage is below.

 .. code-block:: python